 Save your classroom budget for stuff you can’t make, like erasers and scissors, not classroom decor, signage, and anchor charts!
 If you’re making checklist-type charts, check out the check mark boxes we have in Correction Marks.

-Tip for getting a plain white background: Fire up the Editor and place a rectangular Geometric overlay onto any photo, and drag it across the entire surface.
+Tip for getting a plain white background: Fire up the Editor and place a rectangular Geometric graphic onto any photo, and drag it across the entire surface.
 Use the color picker to change the color to white.
-Your images can be placed on top by bringing them in as overlays: click the “Your Own” button at the top of the Overlays menu.
+Your images can be placed on top by bringing them in as graphics: click the “Your Own” button at the top of the Graphics menu.
 You can also create a plain background by making a one-cell collage without any pictures placed into the cell.
 It’s white, by default, so just save it and name it.
+Learn more about PicMonkey’s other amazing design themes.